smillerc/CurvilinearGrids.jl/README.md

 - `:scalar`
 - `:vector`
 - `:tensor`

+`interface_index_plan` returns ordered scalar exchange pairs without mutating field arrays.
+Use it when a solver or MPI layer needs to reuse the same interface orientation, permutation, flip, and halo-depth mapping as `exchange_interface!`.

 Multiblock vector/tensor exchange now uses the same public `basis_transfer_matrix` API, so solver code and interface exchange rely on a